chojayr/chojayr.github.io/_posts/2019-08-25-fsx-build-custom-resource.markdown

 ---
 ### Components

-* fsx-build-function - Components to deploy the required IAM permission, Lambda Function and CloudWatch Logs that will be use by the fsx-build-resource
+* **fsx-build-function** - Components to deploy the required IAM permission, Lambda Function and CloudWatch Logs that will be use by the fsx-build-resource
-* fsx-build-resource - Components to deploy the custom resource stack
+* **fsx-build-resource** - Components to deploy the custom resource stack
-* encrypt_value.py - To encrypt the AD user password before putting it to the parameter file
+* **encrypt_value.py** - To encrypt the AD user password before putting it to the parameter file

+&nbsp;

 ---
 ### How to use?